Norbyte/ositools/APIDocs.md

 query NRD_CharacterGetString([in](CHARACTERGUID)_Character, [in](STRING)_Attribute, [out](STRING)_Value)
 ```

-Returns an attribute of the specified character. `_Attribute` must be one of the following:
+Returns an attribute of the specified character.
+If `_Character` is not a valid character or the specified attribute does not exist, the query fails.
+`_Attribute` must be one of the following:

 | Attribute | Type | Access |
 |--|--|--|